 Below are answers to some commonly asked questions about Florida gun trusts.

 How can an individual buy a Title II Firearm?

 A person may buy a Title II firearm by filing an ATF Form 1.
 A person may transfer a Title II firearm to another person on trust by filing an ATF Form 4 and paying a $200 (2022) fee for a tax stamp.
 These applications will not be approved if applicable state or federal law prohibits the transaction, such as transfers to a prohibited person.

 What is the reason for a gun trust?

 The purpose of a gun trust is to (1) share firearms legally with family and friends, (2) minimize inadvertent criminal liability associated with Title II firearms, (3) more easily transfer ownership to heirs upon the death of the initial owner and trust creator, and (4) privacy of firearm ownership.

 Do you need a gun trust in Florida?

-You are not legally required to have a gun trust in Florida.
-However, without a gun trust, use and ownership of a Title II gun is restricted to the registrant.
+Florida law does not require gun trust.
+However, without a gun trust, the use and access to a Title II firearm are strictly regulated and restricted to the individual owner.